liyongqi67/MINDER/README.md

 4) `data/training_data/NQ_title_body_query_generated` folder.
 Please download the training files from this link [https://drive.google.com/drive/folders/1Mb5fj8MSQ8djMvAVvYjUiY41Wrk0oiCh?usp=sharing].

 # Model training
 We use the fairseq to train the BART_large model with the translation task.
-The script is
+The script of training on NQ dataset is
 ```bash
     - fairseq-train
         data/training_data/NQ_title_body_query_generated/bin